Jewish views on astrology

-In premodern periods, astrology was known as ḥāk̲əmaṯ ham-mazzāloṯ (חָכְמַת הַמַּזָּלוֹת), "the science of the constellations".
+In premodern periods, astrology was known as ḥakhemat ham-mazzalot (חָכְמַת הַמַּזָּלוֹת), "the science of the constellations".

 Archaeology

-There are a handful of synagogues from the early Christian era with remarkably well-preserved zodiac mosaics, as part of greater tableax or alone.
-The layout is such: a sun god, presumed to be Helios rather than Shamash, surrounded by the twelve signs on a roundel, cornered into a square by the four seasons.
+There are a numerous remarkably well-preserved zodiac mosaics in ancient synagogues from the late pre-Christian to early Christian era, either as part of greater tableaux as at Beth Alpha, or alone.
+The layout is such: a solar deity, presumed to be Helios rather than Shamash, surrounded by the twelve signs on a roundel, cornered into a square by the four seasons.

 In the Hebrew Bible

+Astrology is too often confused with astrolatry which is explicitly forbidden in the Torah.
+The Late Rabbi Joel C. Dobin wrote an apology for Ancient Israelite astrology proving its integration into prose and poetic content of the Hebrew Bible.

+Astrology was an integral feature of Israelite society.
+Josephus addresses Israelite astrology by the following remarks: